 Around this time, the country also began its lengthy feud with France, leading to several hundred years of periodic fighting.
 Religious and political conflict also escalated, promoting the spread of Protestantism and establishment of a parliamentary government separate from the monarchy.
 Soon after these changes, the UK vastly expanded its naval powers and began to establish colonies across the world, particularly in North America and Asia.

 London is the most popular travel destination in the world (except for perhaps Paris), thus there’s absolutely no way we can summarize travel in this metropolis in such a short space.
-However, we’d highly advise travelers explore the world famous British Museum in the Bloomsbury district.
+However, we’d highly advise travellers explore the world-famous British Museum in the Bloomsbury district.
 This historic area also has great shopping and dining.
-Westminster is home to many of London’s more famous government related buildings, including Westminster Abbey and Big Ben.
+Westminster is home to many of London’s more famous government-related buildings, including Westminster Abbey and Big Ben.
 Buckingham Palace, the home of the British monarchy, is also in Westminster.
-Hyde Park (in particular its speakers corner) is also an important and beautiful London travel destination.
+Hyde Park (in particular its speakers’ corner) is also an important and beautiful London travel destination.
 Hyde Park is a part of London’s system of Royal Parks, which are fascinating to explore.
 Meanwhile, the district of Soho contains much of London’s modern cultural flair, though artistry and music can be found throughout the city.
 Clubbing is also very popular in London, and the city is filled with hot nightlife destinations.